Michielvde1253/skyrama-private-server/README.md

 # Skyrama Private Server

-A simple version of a server for the game Skyrama.
-Not all features have been implemented, and even the ones that are probably contain bugs.
-Any help is welcome :)
+A simple server for the game Skyrama.
+Not all features have been implemented, and the ones that are may contain bugs.
+All help is welcome :)

-Besides that, keep in mind that passwords are not properly protected as of now!
-That means: choose a unique password that you DON'T use for any other services.
+Besides that, keep in mind that passwords are not properly encrypted at the moment!
+So I highly recommend you choose a unique password you DON'T use for any other services.

 ## Legal Issues

-I'm aware of the fact that there are legal problems with this project.
-It is only made for learning purposes and should not be trusted.
-Besides that, I will never add payments or any kind of advertisements.
-To Bigpoint: if you have any problems with this, please contact me and I will take it out of Github.
-Thanks!
+This repository is made for educational purposes only, and will not be monetized in any way.
+Contact me for any legal problems, and I'll take appropriate action.

 ## How to play